nomansadiq11/AWS-ToDo-Application/README.md

 ## Application Infrastructure on AWS
 In the repo there is folder called “AWS-Infra-Prevision” this has all the terraform file which used to prevision the infrastructure on AWS.

+## Mongo DB Setup

+I unable to do this, I don't have much experience in mongo db maybe I need more time or support to achieve.